 In general, the plot and flow are very good.
 Other social media platforms can be added to the section where Facebook focuses more.

 My response: I thank the reviewer for the constructive comment.
-As suggested by the reviewer, other social media platforms will be added to the specific chapter on Facebook and, when necessary, to all other book chapters.
+As suggested by the reviewer, other social media platforms will be added to the specific chapter on Facebook and, where necessary, to all other book chapters.

 Please comment on the authors’ overview of the market (competing books currently available, student audience, cited strengths of the new work, etc).
 Please recommend any changes or additions based on your own work and experience.